leolanese/Angular-Signup-Walkthrough/README.md

 parts of the application.
 On top of that it is integrating Capacitator (Capacitor is an open source native runtime for building Web Native apps.
 Create cross-platform iOS, Android, and Progressive Web Apps with JavaScript, HTML, and CSS)

 ## Link
-Further information about Angular & Capacitator: https://capacitorjs.com/solution/angular
+Further information about `Angular` & `Capacitator`: https://capacitorjs.com/solution/angular

 ---